loafer-mka/version-stamper/README.md

 configuration file.

-*Note:* do not use the `--generate`, `--config` or `--setup` options in such cases, as they will create a configuration file and install interceptors, whereas without these options you can create the desired version stamp files or reports without any changes in the project working tree.
+*Note:* do not use the `--generate`, `--config` or `--setup` options in such cases, as they will create a configuration file and install hooks, whereas without these options you can create the desired version stamp files or reports without any changes in the project working tree.